zhuzhen216/High_throughput_2D_semiconductor_calculation/README.md

 # POSCAR_generation
 I use this script to generate isoelectronic group V, IV-VI, and III-VII compounds.
 The realized feature are:

-1. Two most stable phases of 2D P (black and blue P) are selected as the basis.
-On top of these two phases, the code can generate structures of other isoelectronic systems: (a) keep the fractional coordinates; (b) scale the lattice parameter based on atomic radius.
+Three most stable phases of 2D P (black, blue P, and also monolayer cubic phase) are selected as the basis.
+On top of these three phases, the code can generate structures of other isoelectronic systems: (a) keep the fractional coordinates; (b) scale the lattice parameter based on atomic radius.

-2. Output POSCAR files and they are stored in different folders.
+Output POSCAR files and they are stored in different folders.
+You need to initialize the folder path "folder_dir = your path"

-3. POTCAR files are also set up automaticly by the code.
+POTCAR files are also set up automaticly by the code, saved in the same folder as the structures.
+You need to give the path that store your POTCAR files "POTCAR_dir = your path".